-The Company does not have financial assets or liabilities that are measured at fair value on a recurring basis.
-The fair value of the Companyos cash, other receivables, reclamation deposits, staking deposits and accounts payable and accrued liabilities are estimated to approximate their carrying values as at November 30, 2014 and 2013.
+The value of marketable securities has been assessed based on the fair value hierarchy described above and are classified as Level 1.
+The fair value of the Companys cash and accounts payable and accrued liabilities are estimated to approximate their carrying values as at November 30, 2015 and 2014.